 We have performed a numerical study using a TW model of a ML QD laser consisting of a reversely biased saturable absorber and a forward biased gain section.
 This model is based on equations governing the spatio-temporal evolution of the amplitudes of two counter-propagating waves in the cavity coupled to the rate equations describing carrier exchange processes between a carrier reservoir and discrete levels in quantum-dots.

 Different dynamical regimes of laser operation are analyzed.
 We have demonstrated theoretically that an increase of the injection current can lead to formation of ML pulses possessing a large TEP.
+On the other hand, such kind of undesired in practical applications pulses can be avoided by operating the laser at smaller injection currents.

-We explain the formation and broadening of the TEP by the filtering effect associated with non-instant carrier transitions between the CR, ES and GS of the QDs.
+We explain the formation and broadening of the TEP by the filtering effect associated with non-instantaneous carrier transitions between the CR, ES and GS of the QDs.
+The presence of these transitions exert a smoothening effect on all spatial/temporal carrier and field intensity distributions.
+We have shown that an increase of the intradot transition rates leads to a reduction of the filtering effect and, hence, to a growth of the pulse peak intensity and narrowing of the pulse and its TEP.

+Since time domain measurements of fast optical pulses are complicated or even impossible, ML pulses with the TEP can be easily overseen or misinterpreted in experiments.
 Furthermore, we demonstrate how a drastic broadening of the TEP can lead to the failure of the standard techniques used for estimation of the pulse width.
 Finally, we have provided experimental evidence of the existence of such kind of regimes in QD ML lasers.